-- Assist Board in setting insurance risk strategy and appetite - Ensure insurance risk strategy adhered to

-- Propose to the Board insurance risk appetite limits and tolerances - Monitor insurance risk against limits and ensure this is appropriately reported to the Board - Provide appropriate input into the calculation of the SCR and technical provisions - Provide appropriate input into the ORSA process - Provide any required input into the QRT reporting and the SFCR
+- Assist Board in setting insurance risk strategy and appetite - Ensure insurance risk strategy adhered to - Propose to the Board insurance risk appetite limits and tolerances - Monitor insurance risk against limits and ensure this is appropriately reported to the Board - Provide appropriate input into the calculation of the SCR and technical provisions - Provide appropriate input into the ORSA process - Provide any required input into the QRT reporting and the SFCR

-Although responsibility for various areas has been delegated, the Board retains overall responsibility for risk management and for ensuring at all times that the Company is managed in a risk-focused manner.
+Although responsibility for various areas has been delegated, the Board of the Insurance Company retains overall responsibility for risk management and for ensuring at all times that the Group is managed in a risk-focused manner.

-Relevant resolutions adopted by shareholders and the Board
+Relevant resolutions adapted by shareholders and the Board

-During 2019, there were no changes to the Company's governance structure.
+During 2020, there were no changes to the Group's governance structure.